-Sentiment Analysis: Before we launch into why conducting social media sentiment analysis of your brand on social media is important, and how to go about doing sentiment analysis with Python, here’s a quick lowdown on sentiment analysis itself with a working example.
+Sentiment Analysis: Before we launch into why conducting social media sentiment analysis of your brand on social media is essential, and how to go about doing sentiment analysis with Python, here’s a quick lowdown on sentiment analysis itself with a working example.

 Why is Sentiment Analysis Important